iAverages/Yin/README.md

 # Yin

-A Discord Bot built with Discord.JS, Typescript and MongoDB
+A Micro Services Discord Bot built with Typescript, MongoDB and Redis.